kjetilv/statiktalk/README.md

   "@event_name": "factoids'r'us",
   "subjectMatter": "Static typing",
-  "interestingFact": "It's recommended by 9 out of 10 dentists", "aside": "Prevents gnashing of the teeth you see", "@id": "ac8a2ab7-8568-4d94-a9d7-19f76b8e0db2", "@opprettet": "2023-07-17T21:35:23.722431", "system_read_count": 0,
+  "interestingFact": "It's recommended by 9 out of 10 dentists", "aside": "Less gnashing of the teeth you see", "@id": "ac8a2ab7-8568-4d94-a9d7-19f76b8e0db2", "@opprettet": "2023-07-17T21:35:23.722431", "system_read_count": 0,